RyanAngelo/RyanAngelo.github.io/posts/_posts/2022-01-22-Instant-MBTA.md

 read_time: true
 ---

+I recently finished up a small project as a gift that provides train schedules on a small-form factor Rasepberry Pi Zero W using an eInk display.

 <span class="icon icon--github">{% include icon-github.svg %}</span> [View on GitHub](https://github.com/RyanAngelo/InstantMBTA){:target="_blank"}

-I recently finished up a small project as a gift that provides train schedules on a small-form factor Rasepberry Pi Zero W and an e-ink display.

 InstantMBTA is a project that is designed to leverage a Raspberry Pi Zero W for acquiring and displaying MBTA train schedules on an Inky pHAT display.